mattmaniak/fiflo/docs/WORKFLOW.md

 - https://nvie.com/posts/a-successful-git-branching-model/.

 ## Coding rules:
+- indentation style: 1 hard tab (equal to 4 spaces),
 - use Allman-style indentation,
+- max. amount of '\n' in the row is: 2, eg. "}\n\n" - 1 seen "enter",
 - comment a lot,
+- single line can't exceed 80 characters.
+- dont't use camelCase (is unreadable), only lower-case snake_case is allowed,
+- keep names short.
 - write short TODOs near thing to fix as uppercase comment,
-- name longer variables with an underscore, functions with camelCase,
 - #define as much as you can,
 - keep docs up-to-date with your code in stable releases,
-- function's args names should be shorter than variables names,
+- function's args names need to be shorter than variables names.
-- no "typedef struct".